polybar/polybar/doc/man/polybar.1.rst

 .. option:: -m, --list-monitors

    Print list of available monitors and exit

+   If some monitors are cloned, this will remove all but one of them
+.. option:: -M, --list-all-monitors

+   Print list of available monitors and exit

+   This will also include all cloned monitors.
 .. option:: -w, --print-wmname

    Print the generated *WM_NAME* and exit